Chellay Wala Thall

-It is 45 km from Jhang, 15 km from Hazari, 7 km from Bhareri and 31 km from Hyderabad Thall.
+It is 45 km from Jhang city, 15 km from Hazari, 7 km from Bhareri and 31 km from Hyderabad Thall.

 There is a Government Boys Elementary School and also a Girls Elementary School, as well as a rural dispensary.
 Its Union Council is Doosa.

 Dhapra caste

 There is only one caste in Chellay Wala, the Dhapra caste, which is considered the big caste of Doosa Union.

-Important Dhapras in the village include Muhammad Khan Dhapra, Saith Jan Muhammad Dhapra, Councillor Sardar Hashmat Ullah Dhapra, and Rehmat Ullah Dhapra (Patwari), Ghulam Akber, Shah Nawaz Malang is a well-known local entertainer.